cansik/seqosc/README.md

 ### Specification

 The seqosc format consists of a header which specifies certain meta information about the sampled OSC data and a payload which contains the actual samples.
+Such a combination of header & samples is called `OSCBuffer`.
 The time resolution is currently limited to microseconds due to modern operating systems realtime limitations, but the timestamp could be also interpreted as nanosecond.

 ![Protocol](docs/protocol.svg)